Shunt (electrical)

-In electronics, a shunt is a device that creates a low-resistance path for electric current, to allow it to pass around another point in the circuit.
-The origin of the term is in the verb 'to shunt' meaning to turn away or follow a different path.
+A shunt is a device that is designed to provide a low-impedance path for an electrical current in a circuit.
+It is typically used to divert current away from a system or component in order to prevent overcurrent.
+Electrical shunts are commonly used in a variety of applications including power distribution systems, electrical measurement systems, automotive and marine applications.

 Defective device bypass

 One example is in miniature Christmas lights which are wired in series.
 When the filament burns out in one of the incandescent light bulbs, the full line voltage appears across the burnt out bulb.
 A shunt resistor, which has been connected in parallel across the filament before it burnt out, will then short out to bypass the burnt filament and allow the rest of the string to light.
 If too many lights burn out however, a shunt will also burn out, requiring the use of a multimeter to find the point of failure.

 Photovoltaics

 In photovoltaics, the term is widely used to describe an unwanted short circuit between the front and back surface contacts of a solar cell, usually caused by wafer damage.